XpiritBV/gh-sample-ext-csharp/README.md

 gh release edit v1.2.3 --draft=false
 ```

-Once the release is published the extension can be installed as described above.
+Once the release is published, users can install the extension as described above.